jcs-instructor/mobtimer/reminders.md

 **Practices to Focus On**:

-- List accomplishments in retros
+- While waiting for long activities (e.g., deploy), consider activities can do while waiting.
+- Try documenting in parallel with doing (e.g., having Ethan make changes to CONTRIBUTING.md, while Joel is deploying).
+- Between session work:
+  - Maybe would’ve been faster to look at diffs on Ethan’s PC to avoid multiple commit, build, deploy attempts to recreate on Joel’s PC.
+- Always look at reminders & have 1 or 2 things to focus on (at least)

+**Other Practices**:

 - Rotate who facilitates session startups & retros
+- List accomplishments/what happened in retros
 - When entering commands from Terminal, write script first (so have a record of steps needed / makes environment changes repeatable)
 - Snack for Ethan
-- Always look at reminders & have 1 or 2 things to focus on (at least)

-**Other Practices**:

 - **Strict navigator style**
 - **If confused as driver, ask questions rather than suggesting alternatives**
 - **Consider working in parallel**